 Stay Indoors: How To Improve Indoor Air Quality During a Wildfire Event

 Staying inside is the go-to health recommendation during a wildfire.
 However, staying indoors as an effective strategy only works if your home is set up for good indoor air quality.
 The key is to limit exposure.
 That means minimizing how much smoke can enter your indoor space and minimizing indoor pollution sources.
-There are a number of ways to go about limiting your and your family’s exposure to wildfire smoke indoors.
+There are a number of ways to go about limiting your exposure to wildfire smoke indoors.